George W. Woodbey: Politics

-Later years, death, and legacy
+On January 8, 1912, the city council of San Diego passed legislation prohibiting street-corner meetings, including religious ones, within a district of 49 blocks in the center of town claiming that these were blocking traffic.
+The Industrial Workers of the World stated that this was an attempt to suppress them.
+Two days before the new rules went into effect the IWW and other socialists, including Woodbey, held a meeting in the center of the restricted area, but were broken up by the police.

+Later life

 According to one biographer, there is no record of Woodbey or his activities after 1915; however, an article by Woodbey was printed in a Chicago publication in 1909.
 He was said to have been active in California as late as 1923.

 Woodbey died in Los Angeles, California on August 27, 1937, at the home of his son William, survived by his third wife and three children.

 Reverend George W. Slater, Jr. credited Woodbey for his conversion and understanding of Socialism.
 Slater took the mantle of Socialism from Woodbey and continued to teach and preach his message as a disciple of the Socialist movement.